Skip to content

 Cleanup

-When you're done testing, free up the GPU resources:
+When you are done testing, free up the GPU resources:

 helm uninstall mistral-7b-release

 This removes the Deployment, Service, and all pods.
-Cached model weights remain in the PersistentVolume unless you delete that separately.
+Cached model weights stay in the PersistentVolume unless you delete it separately.

 Working with the LoRAX APIs